 Then we headed to Arches National Park to hike to Delicate Arch.
 The trail is 3 miles round trip, and it is pretty steep.
-It was very hot too – almost 90 degrees that day (and heat is another asthma trigger.)
+It was very hot too – almost 90 degrees that day (heat is another asthma trigger).
 We had lots of water, and were dressed appropriately, but I was not sure if I could make it up the trail.

-Off we went – but I only made it about 1/4 of the way.
-I stopped to try and catch my breathe and have some water, but quickly realized that I shouldn't continue on.
-Since Exercise is another asthma trigger.
+Off we went – but I only made it about a fourth of the way.
+I stopped to try and catch my breath and have some water, but quickly realized that I shouldn't continue on.
+Since exercise is another asthma trigger.

-At first I was a frustrated, I had prepared well and even brought hiking sticks to help me up the steep parts of the trail.
+At first, I was frustrated.
+I had prepared well and even brought hiking sticks to help me up the steep parts of the trail.
 But I knew that starting out the day with tight lungs from a dusty hotel room, being in the heat, and hiking a steep trail was probably not a good mix.